jumpinjackie/forge-e33-mod/design/MULTICOLOR.md

 Whenever a Nevron creature dies, create a Food token.
 Sacrifice a Food token: Target creature deals 3 damage to itself.
 When this creature dies, create a Chroma token.
+---
+I can't believe she convinced everyone to eat the Nevron.
+They've been puking for the past few hours.
+Great.
+- Julien, Expedition 59

 2/2
 ```